 During Cesar Gonzmart’s reign, the Columbia also expanded to other locations in Florida.
-In 1959, Columbia Restaurant opened on St. Armands Circle in Sarasota, and in 2015 celebrates its 56th Anniversary.
-It is now Sarasota’s oldest restaurant.
+In 1959, Columbia Restaurant opened on St. Armands Circle in Sarasota.
+Today it is Sarasota’s oldest restaurant.

 Cesar and Adela’s sons, Richard and Casey, began working at Columbia Restaurant in Ybor City when each turned 12-years-old.
 They started off with receiving merchandise in the restaurant & stocking shelves, and worked their way through all the different cooking stations within the kitchen.

 Casey’s formal education in hotel and restaurant administration continued at the Ecole Hoteliere in Lausanne, Switzerland, and at La Escuela Sidical de Hosteleria in Madrid, Spain.
 He apprenticed at the Ledoyen Restaurant in Paris, France, and the Inter-Continental Hotel in Geneva, Switzerland.